Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 The Boolean modifier calculation is performed using the target modified mesh topology and dimensions.
 Other modifiers added to the modified mesh are bypassed.
-This means that if a target is using another modifier, like subsurf, the resulting topology for the modified mesh will take into account the subsurf of the target;
+This means that if a target is using another modifier, like Subdivision Surface, the resulting topology for the modified mesh will take into account the subdivision of the target;
 but for the modified mesh, the basic topology is used anyway (see examples).

-If you add subsurf to the modified mesh with a Boolean modifier, Blender will visually add the subsurf for the modified mesh, but not for its calculations;
+If you add Subdivision Surface to the modified mesh with a Boolean modifier, Blender will visually add the subdivision for the modified mesh, but not for its calculations;
 it will only take into account its basic mesh topology.
-If you want to have a subsurf added to the modified mesh, you have to apply the subsurf to the Boolean modified mesh before applying the Boolean operation.
+If you want to have a Subdivision Surface modifier added to the modified mesh, you have to apply the Subdivision Surface to the Boolean modified mesh before applying the Boolean operation.

 The Boolean modifier can be added together with other modifiers in the modified mesh, but depending on the modifier, the calculations cannot be done and/or the modifier cannot execute.